PASTAplus/metapype-eml/README.md

 single node choice of either an `allow` or `deny` child, along with the cardinality of 1 to infinity.

+### Metadata Evaluation Rules

+Similar to the process used for validation of a model instance to the EML XML schema, Metapype also supports a process to *evaluate* a model instance against rules that are more semantic in nature.
+Evaluation rules differ from validation rules in that they do not result in an exception, but rather evaluate one or more nodes to somewhat "soft" requirements (e.g., the number of active words in a title or that an `individaulName` node has both `surName` **AND** `givenName` children, even though the EML XML schema does not require both) and only return information about the evaluation outcome for a node.
+And because evaluation rules do not have to test every node in the model instance, there can be fewer rules that need to be executed.

+Evaluation rules are generally written as Python conditional statements (e.g., `if`, `else`, or `elif`), but do not have to follow any typical pattern because of the wide difference in the constraints declared for various nodes.

 ### Using Metapype for EML

 The Metapype Python API can be used to generate metadata that is compliant